vitobellini/vitobellini.github.io/_posts/2018-01-03-how-to-build-a-recommender-system-in-tensorflow.md

 A good predictor is not always a good recommender, that's why all prediction metrics should be avoided instead of ranking metrics from Information Retrieval field.

-In this tutorial we will use the Precision@10 metric, which evaluate (for each user) if an item in the predicted top-10 is contained in the top-10 items in test set.
+In this tutorial, we will use the Precision@10 metric, which evaluates (for each user) if an item in the predicted top-10 is contained in the top-10 items in the test set.

 Formally it is defined as: